We can provide any type of intermodal freight transportation regardless of the complexity.

 Intermodal freight transport is the transport of freight in a container or vehicle without handling the freight when changing modes.
-Intermodal freight uses multiple modes of transportation, such as truck and rail.
+Also, intermodal freight uses multiple modes of transportation, such as truck and rail.

 Intermodal transportation offers lower rates, predictable pricing, and flexibility.